XYplorer-Scripts/ResolveFileContents/README.md

 [XYplorer](http://xyplorer.com/index.php).**

-This script reads the selected items, interpolates variables within their contents, and writes the resolved content to copies to the original files with a '_resolved' suffix.
+This script reads the selected items, interpolates variables within their contents, and writes the resolved content to copies of the original files with a '_resolved' suffix.

 One useful scenario for this is to place templates containing variables within